ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 Taiko makes use of a contract called `InvokableAccount`.
 Proposal calldata on mainnet meant for the Taiko chain should be forwarded through a call to`emitSignal`on the chain's corresponding mainnet`SignalService` contract.
 The call would have wrapped calldata for the Uniswap contract function call that would effect the change.
-An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/taiko-example.sol)):
+An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/taiko-example.sol)):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";